 How many times have you wanted to just stop and take a break but refused for fear of how others would perceive you?
 How many tear-filled showers have you taken because it was all too much?
 How many phone calls have you answered and events have you pushed yourself to attend thinking, hoping that being around other people would help you feel better?
 How many days have you been so overwhelmed by all that you’ve taken on that you just want to scream and cry and say, “No. Enough!” but you don’t?
 How often do you feel like you can’t say no, like somehow saying that you’re exhausted makes you seem weak or like you’re giving in or that you’re admitting to the naysayers that they were right: it was too much for you to handle… so you keep going.
 You keep going until you’re burned out and angry or confused or your body becomes physically ill from all of the stress.

 It’s so hard to let go, to say that you can’t do it all.
 Trust me, I know.
-You feel as though you’ve taken on everything that you have out of need or simple desire or sometimes to prove the point that you can handle it or out of a sense of pride because someone feels you’re the best for the job, so you have to accomplish it all.
+You feel as though you’ve taken on everything that you have out of a need to prove the point that you can handle it or out of a sense of pride because someone feels you’re the best for the job, so you have to accomplish it all.

-I’m a wife, a homeschooling mom, a national officer in my sorority, I recently started taking a business class once a week, I spend at least two nights a week with my elderly grandmother, while running a foundation, a baking business, and being a direct sales consultant for two companies.
-There are times when I stay up for 20 hours and sleep for four for weeks at a time before I crash… then I sleep and get pissed at myself for needing to sleep when I have so much left undone.
-It wasn’t until recently my best girlfriend and my husband both said things that made me begin thinking that I might be depressed.
-I don’t feel sad so I figured there was no way I could be depressed, but depression is so much more than being sad.
+I’m an entrepreneur, a wife, a homeschooling mom, and I spend one or two nights a week with my elderly grandmother – and this is after leaving two direct sales companies and stepping down from my leadership position in my sorority.
+Although less often than before, there have been times when I’ve stayed up for 20 hours and slept for four for weeks at a time before crashing and then getting pissed at myself for needing to sleep with so much left undone.
+It wasn’t until my best girlfriend and my husband both said things that made me think that I might have been depressed.
+I didn’t feel sad so I figured there was no way I could be depressed, but depression is so much more than being sad.

 Depression can be anger, confusion, indecisiveness, lack of focus, insomnia or excessive sleeping, lack of desire or pleasure in things you used to love, overwhelming feelings of helplessness or hopelessness, thoughts of suicide…